hiowatah/Predicting-The-Winning-Team-In-Dota-2/README.md

 <u><b> Feature Engineering and Model Improvements </b></u>

-Based on the results above, I knew I had to do a lot of feature engineering to pull out the relationship between my features in order to better explain the outcome.
-I had a feeling that my models were reading my columns containing the hero unique id (which character the players picked) as a continuous variable rather than a categorical and so I turned that column into dummy variables.
+Based on the results above, the features as they are do not lend themselves well to the classifier models I used as each model has a very hard time recognizing a pattern between the feature values and the result of the game.

 Having experience playing MOBAs, I know that not all heros are created equally and the character each player picks has their own % chance of winning.
 Since I could not extract external data for this competition, I used the massive amount of data I already had for these 181 thousand matches and calculated each hero's chance of winning.

+<u><b> Initial Dataframe </b></u>

 <p align="center">
   <img src="./Mod_3_Project/dota-2-prediction/Images/Initial DataFrame.png" title="Dataframe">
 </p>

+<u><b> After using pd.Melt </b></u>

 <p align="center">
   <img src="./Mod_3_Project/dota-2-prediction/Images/Melt.png" title="Dataframe Melted">